Lucas-MW/petstory/README.md

 ## Why I Built This

-My friend owns a small grooming shop and was tracking everything in a notebook.
+My mom owns a small grooming shop and was tracking everything in a notebook.
 When customers called asking "when was Bella's last visit?", they had to flip through pages.
 I saw it as a chance to build something useful while learning React Native and MongoDB.

-It's not perfect, but it works and they use it every day.
+It's not perfect, but it works and what we use it every day.
 That feels good.

 ## What I'm Working On Next